A Terrazzo Snake Here, a Space-Age Lamp There—This Artist’s Home Is Its Own Mystical World

 Playful snake and hand motifs appear throughout, like the terrazzo serpent base of a coffee table, a ceramic light slithering down a wall, and carved wood hands placed on a dresser.
 Morgan effortlessly marries softer elements with space-agey details.
 “I love the juxtaposition of past and future.
 I always try to make things that either conjure up the feeling of an ancient relic or a sci-fi badge from the future,” she explains.

 Much like her home—an amalgamation of energy from hosting group meditations, dance parties, and the birth of Cookie Jo— Morgan’s career has followed an equally prolific and varied trajectory.
-She interned for Mara Hoffman, hand-dyeing dresses in a tiny studio on the Lower East Side.
+She interned for Mara Hoffman, hand-dyeing dresses in a tiny studio on Manhattan’s Lower East Side.
 Then came her wallpaper line, followed by a jewelry collection.

 Outside, the backyard’s geometric landscape of earthy pinks is a natural extension of the interiors.
 “I spend a lot of time out there, and I enjoy creating spaces to host people,” Morgan says.